ChainSafe/lodestar/CONTRIBUTING.md

 - Run `lerna run test:e2e` for end-to-end tests
 - Run `lerna run test` to run all tests

+# Docker

+- Run `docker-compose up` to launch a local lodestar beacon node, prometheus, and grafana
+- Run `docker-compose -f docker/docker-compose-local.yml up` to launch just a local prometheus and grafana

 # First-time Contributor?
 Unsure where to begin contributing to Lodestar?
 Here are some ideas!